DomtronVox/button_based_group_roleplaying_game/public/loreoflegends/README.md

 * When dragging a fragment the text gets hidden behind the tabs section.
 * Clicking create lore while editing a lore already causes the edited lore data to be lost.
 * Need a way to delete fragments and lore.
-* When creating a new fragment, if you save then immediatly save&exit there are two fragments created.